TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 An empty SSD or hard drive, preferably one that never had Windows installed on it (Windows leaves things behind...).

-Some common terminal commands you will use:
+## Common terminal commands we will use:

-When I say "update grub" I mean open a terminal and type in the following commands:
+"Update grub" means open a terminal and type in the following commands:
 ```shell
 sudo grub-mkconfig
 sudo update-grub